eljalalpour/SDN101/README.md

 .
 In this document you can find history of SDN, popular platforms,...

 ## Project
-In project we implement simple firewall with python on [ryu controller](http://osrg.github.io/ryu/), for testing it we use [mininet platform](http://mininet.org/).
+In project we implement simple firewall with python on [ELRyu controller](https://github.com/elahejalalpour/ELRyu), for testing it we use [mininet platform](http://mininet.org/).